You are here

 Areas of excellence

-The healthcare system in Catalonia and the excellence of its hospitals are world renowned in the fields of oncology, thoracic and cardiac surgery, kidney transplants and opthalmologic surgery.
+- The healthcare system in Catalonia and the excellence of its hospitals are world renowned in the fields of oncology, thoracic and cardiac surgery, kidney transplants and ophthalmologic surgery.

-The main therapeutic areas Catalan biotech and pharma companies specialize in are: cancer (often rare diseases) and neoplasms, dermatology, infectious diseases, diseases of the nervous and respiratory systems, and digestive and genitourinary diseases.
+- The main therapeutic areas of the Catalan biotech and pharma companies are: cancer (often oriented with rare diseases) and neoplasms, dermatology, infectious diseases, the nervous system, the respiratory, digestive and genitourinary systems.

-Regarding medical technology, the main areas of activity are electromechanical medical devices, single-use disposable devices, dental devices and reusable instruments.
-Among healthtech companies, there is a noteworthy presence of those working on mobile apps for health and fitness, telemedicine and electronic medical records.
+- Regarding medical technology, the main areas of activity are electromechanical devices, single-use devices, dental implants and reusable instruments.
+Among digital health companies, those working in digital therapies, drug R&D and clinical decision support stand out.

-Quality, safety, fast recruitment of patients, KOLs and competitive costs make the BioRegion of Catalonia a location of choice for clinical trials.
-The main Catalan research centers have a joint total of over 6,000 active participations in nearly 4,000 clinical trials.
-In 2017 alone, more than 1,000 trial participations began in Catalonia (one trial may have participations at two or more Catalan centers).
-If we compare this internationally, Catalonia would be ranked 16th in the world in number of trial participations and 7th in Europe.
-With these figures, Catalonia would be ranked second in the world by number of trials per million inhabitants, behind only Denmark and ahead of countries like the Netherlands and Switzerland.
-11% of clinical trials in Catalonia are phase I, 26% are phase II, 40.3% are phase III and 17.4% are phase IV.
+- The quality, safety, rapid recruitment of patients and much lower costs than in other regions of Europe, the United Kingdom and the United States make the BioRegion of Catalonia a prominent destination for clinical trials.
+The main Catalan health research institutes have more than 6,000 active participations in almost 4,000 clinical trials: in 2017 alone, more than 1,000 participations in trials began in Catalonia.
+If we compare this figure internationally, Catalonia would be 16th in the ranking by number of participation in trials, and 7th in Europe.
+With these data, Catalonia would be in second place in the world in the number of trials per million inhabitants, only behind Denmark and surpassing countries such as the Netherlands or Switzerland.
+11% of the tests carried out in Catalonia are in Phase I, 26% in Phase II, 40.3% in Phase III and 17.4% in Phase IV.